tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

     to avoid overloading the general instruction with details.
 Typically, these are checks you should repeat during the upgrade to ensure it goes well.

-If you experience issues during upgrade, you can roll back to the source version.
+If you experience issues during upgrade, you can roll back to the original version.
 The rollback instructions are provided in the :ref:`Rollback <admin-upgrades-cluster-rollback>` section.